danielshaya/reactivejournal/README.md

 ## Downloading the project

 ### Maven
-ReactiveJournal is a Maven project so you can clone the project and build in the usual way.
+ReactiveJournal is a Maven project so you can `git clone` the project and build in the usual way.

 The intention is for this project to make its way into Maven Central (work in progress).